Pelagicore/softwarecontainer/doc/chapters/getting-started/index.rst

 Container config
 ================

+This section is about the config used when a container is created using the D-Bus interface.
+This config is only one pice of the overall configuration, for more info see :ref:`Configuration <configuration>`

 When creating containers, a configuration is passed as a JSON string.
 The string is an array with objects, in the JSON sense.
 The currently supported configs are: